SupeRuier/awesome-active-learning/contents/AL_applications.md

 ### Medical Image Classification / Image Annotation

+Surveys:
+- A comprehensive survey on deep active learning and its applications in medical image analysis [2023]

+Works:
 - [Fine-tuning Convolutional Neural Networks for Biomedical Image Analysis: Actively and Incrementally [CVPR, 2017]](http://openaccess.thecvf.com/content_cvpr_2017/html/Zhou_Fine-Tuning_Convolutional_Neural_CVPR_2017_paper.html):
   The CNN is fine-tuned in each active learning iteration **incrementally**.
   Assume that each candidate (predefined) takes one of possible labels Y.